vieanderes/the-community-festival/Documentation/INDEX.md

-# 📚 Lumina Festival - Documentation Index
+# 📚 The Community Festival - Documentation Index

 Complete guide to all project documentation.